-While there are a number of issues to consider in a transracial adoption, the best place to begin is the same place we start whenever we discuss our relationships with others.
+While there are a number of issues to consider in a transracial foster and adoptive placement, the best starting place is the same place we start whenever we are talking about complex issues involving relationships with others.
 We begin with love.

-But when the Pharisees heard that [Jesus] had silenced the Sadducees, they gathered together.
+But when the Pharisees heard that he had silenced the Sadducees, they gathered together.
 And one of them, a lawyer, asked him a question to test him.
 "Teacher, which is the great commandment in the Law?"
 And he said to him, "You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
-On these two commandments depend all the Law and the Prophets" (Matthew 22:34-40 ESV).
+On these two commandments depend all the Law and the Prophets."

+- MATTHEW 22:34-40, ESV